menu

 Demographics

-The education level of Milton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.64% of adults 25 and older in Milton have a college degree.
+In terms of college education, Milton is nearly on par with the US average for all cities of 21.84%: 19.64% of adults 25 and older in Milton have a bachelor's degree or advanced degree.

 The per capita income in Milton in 2022 was $41,608, which is upper middle income relative to Washington and the nation.
 This equates to an annual income of $166,432 for a family of four.
 However, Milton contains both very wealthy and poor people as well.